apache/mxnet/docs/how_to/add_op_in_backend.md

 ### Unit Test
 Now we have finished implementing the operator `quadratic` in MXNet backend.
-If you use python, when you type `import mxnet as mx`, two python functions for calling your backend implementation are generated on the fly: one is for imperative programming registered under module `mxnet.ndarray` or `mx.nd` for short;
+If you use python, when you type `import mxnet as mx`, two python functions for invoking your backend implementation are generated on the fly: one is for imperative programming registered as `mxnet.ndarray.quadratic` or `mx.nd.quadratic` for short;
 the other one is for symbolic
-programming registered under module `mxnet.symbol` or `mx.sym` for short.
+programming registered under module `mxnet.symbol.quadratic` or `mx.sym.quadratic` for short.

 In order to unit test it in frontend, we need to add the following code to the python file `test_operator.py`.
 Note that while testing the